Rules are subject to change. Final rules including any final revisions will be distributed at the Captains Meeting, Wednesday, July 12th, 2017.

 - Understand how to properly display the GPS date as well as the time on your boat GPS prior to the BMGC.
 This is critical for tie-breaker.

-I ACCEPT AND AGREE TO THE ABOVE RELEASE AND ACCEPT AND AGREE TO COMPLY WITH THE ABOVE RULES OF COMPITITION AS PRESENTED FOR THE 2017 BLUE MARLIN GRAND CHAMPIONSHIP.
+I UNDERSTAND, ACCEPT AND AGREE TO THE ABOVE RELEASE AND ACCEPT AND AGREE TO COMPLY WITH THE RULES OF COMPITITION AS PRESENTED FOR THE 2017 BLUE MARLIN GRAND CHAMPIONSHIP.
 FURTHER, I UNDERSTAND POLYGRAPH TESTING IS A REQUIREMENT UPON WINNING IN A CATAGORY.